Connecticut residential solar guidance

 Options are reviewed in plain English so homeowners can compare ownership, financing, and timeline tradeoffs.

-Start with your home, bill, and options.
+Start with the home, bill, and fit.

 Jeff Amanna of Sol Choice standing outside a home with rooftop solar panels